Artist and Art Centre – Contract Template – Information for Artists

 How will I be paid?

-For each artwork that the Art Centre sells on your behalf, you will be paid the sale price minus the commission paid to the Art Centre and possibly to a gallery (which we explain below).
+For each artwork that the Art Centre sells on your behalf, you will be paid the sale price minus the commission paid to the Art Centre and possibly to a gallery.

 The Indigenous Art Code recommends that an artist be paid within 30 days of the sale of their artwork.
-Schedule 1 of the sample agreement reflects this.
-You and the Art Centre can agree to increase or decrease this time period and change the agreement to show this.
+This is reflected in the contract template, and you and the Art Centre can agree to increase or decrease this time period and change the contract to show this.
 You should also insert the amount of interest the Art Centre must pay to you on any late payments.

 What is commission?

-Commission is the percentage of the sale price that the Art Centre will keep when it sells one of your artworks.
-It is like a fee that you pay in return for the Art Centre promoting you and your work and providing you with other services under the agreement.
+Commission in this context is the percentage of the sale price that the Art Centre will keep when it sells one of your artworks.
+It is a fee that you pay in return for the Art Centre promoting you and your work and providing you with other services under the agreement.

-If you allow the Art Centre to give your art to other galleries to sell (which we call a ‘consignment’), the other gallery will also take a commission.
+If you allow the Art Centre to give your art to other galleries to sell (which is called a ‘consignment’), the other gallery will also take a commission.
 You can ask the Art Centre if they might reduce their own commission in this circumstance.

-You should insert details about commission in Schedule 1 of the agreement, under ‘Art Centre Commission’ and ‘Other Gallery Commission’.
+You should insert details about commission in Schedule 1 of the contract, under ‘Art Centre Commission’ and ‘Other Gallery Commission’.

 Different commission percentages can be paid to the Art Centre for different things e.g. if they have sold an artwork for you or have licensed your artwork when the commission could be taken from royalties for the licence.
 These need to all be made clear in Schedule 1.